The Best Cooking Games for Kids

 Children learn through play.
 In fact, more and more research points to the fact that play is the best method of learning for children.

 We see it in the way kids mimic their caregivers in their role-based play.
 One of the best places for learning through play to take place is in the kitchen, and with cooking-based games.

 Cooking encompasses a range of valuable skills, from numeracy (weighing), and literacy (following recipes), to healthy living and dexterity.
 However, not all of the learning needs to take place with a pot and pan.

 Here are our pick of the best cooking games for both pre-schoolers and primary school aged children.

 The Best Cooking Games for Kids – For Pre-schoolers

 Any parent of a young child will know doing the supermarket shop can either be an exercise in frustration and cries of “I’m bored” or a valuable learning experience.

 Make supermarket shopping always fun by playing this family favourite Shopping List board game from Orchard Toys with pre-schoolers and young primary-aged children.

 Give them their own kitchen

 Pre-schoolers are the kings and queens of role-play.
-Give them their own play kitchen and they’ll be serving up a delicious menu of toy cars and jigsaw puzzles.
-This Tidlo Toy Kitchen by John Crane was chosen as best toy kitchen by the Independent newspaper last year.
+Give them their own play kitchen, or visit your local role play centre to access their play kitchen equipment, and they’ll soon be serving up a delicious menu of plastic fruit and wooden sandwiches.

 Bring the outdoors in